rahul-rathore786/Fair-Pay/README.md

 ## Installation and Running the Frontend

-To run the SafeWorkPay frontend, follow these steps:
+To run the FairPay frontend, follow these steps:

 1. **Install Dependencies**

    ```bash
    yarn
    ```